MarcosAugusto47/auto_mpg_LinearRegression/README.md

 # diabetes-classification
-Machine Learning application that predicts the log of miles per gallon compsution of a car, has diabetes or not.
+Machine Learning application that predicts the log of miles per gallon compsution of a car.
 The dataset used and some description can be found at https://archive.ics.uci.edu/ml/datasets/auto+mpg.

 The application returns the prediction via a POST request, that needs to be structured like this:
 ```